Copanlisib (Aliqopa ™)

 How to Take Copanlisib

 Copanlisib is given by intravenous (directly into a vein) infusion.
-The dose is 60mg, given over 1 hour, on days 1, 8, and 15 of a 28 day cycle.
+The infusion is typically given over 1 hour, on days 1, 8, and 15 of a 28 day cycle.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, voriconazole, ketoconazole, rifampin, phenytoin, St. John’s wort, and diltiazem, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.
 Your dose of copanlisib may be reduced if you are taking certain other medications.